 I remember those moments in life when I was scared like a little chicken.
 But I knew that if I don’t do something about my fear, I will suffocate.
 The moment when I decided not to let my fear controls my life but take a challenge and break through, that was the moment I won.
 I believe many of you can relate to this feeling since we all have the privilege to experience it.

 It always comes down to this.
 You have a choice.
-Each day you can choose to act with courage and create the kind of life that you dream of.
+Each day you can choose to buy generic orlistat cheap and create the kind of life that you dream of.
 Or you can decide to bow your head, back down and lead what the philosopher Hobbes called “a life of quiet desperation.”

 This idea of facing your fears is a critical point.
 You might not think you are capable of being brave because you feel afraid.
 In fact, it is impossible to be courageous without a presence of fear.